iamk1ngreddit/hackintosh_Z490-A/README.md

 The config.plist is VERY important and links everything together.

-7:  After we have our base config.plist, I use the Comet Lake guide, in step 4, which tells you to use ProperTree to load your SDST's / Ktexts into your newly created config.plist.
+7:  After we have our base config.plist, I use the Comet Lake guide, in step 4, which tells you to use ProperTree to load your SSDT's / Ktexts into your newly created config.plist.
 The guide will then ask you to modify specific entries inside config.plist , which I followed.
 NOTE:  I have a visual disability, and ProperTree by default has a white background which makes it hard for me to see / read.
-I was able to load the SDST and ktexts and then save config.plist  Afterwards, I used VSCode to actually make my edits based on the guide.
+I was able to load the SSDT and ktexts and then save config.plist  Afterwards, I used VSCode to actually make my edits based on the guide.
 Lastly, when I was done making my edits in VSCode, I opened up config.plist one last time in ProperTree to make sure it CAN open the file without errors.
 This is because I originally used nano, the terminal text editor, to make my changes, but nano actually screwed up the config.plist formatting which gave me errors when I was installing OSX.

 8:  Use GenSMBIOS to add information to your config.plist , more information on how to use it is in the guide from step 4.
 NOTE:  GenSMBIOS is important because it allows you to use AppleID in OSX as well as properly tailor your CPU information (iMac 2,1) to your hackintosh.